George Pickens: College career

 Pickens earned immediate playing time his freshman year at Georgia in 2019, leading the team in receptions (49), receiving yards (727) and receiving touchdowns (8).

 In the following season Pickens caught 36 passes for 513 yards and a team-leading six touchdowns in an eight-game season shortened by the COVID-19 pandemic.

 In the spring of 2021, Pickens tore his ACL causing him to miss most of his junior season.
-He returned to play in the final four games of the year, catching just five passes, but made an important 52-yard reception in Georgia's win over Alabama in the 2022 College Football Playoff National Championship game.
-Pickens declared for the 2022 NFL Draft following the season.
+He returned to play in the final four games of the year, catching just five passes, but made a crucial 52-yard reception during the first quarter in Georgia's win over Alabama in the 2022 College Football Playoff National Championship game.
+The catch is what put Georgia in Alabama territory for the first time during the game, setting up a short field goal for the Bulldogs.
+Pickens declared for the 2022 NFL draft following the season.